dmbeer/code-test-instructions/README.md

 # URL Shortener

-This a simple url shortener front and backend service storing requests in a mongodb database.
+This a simple URL Shortener front and backend service storing requests in a mongodb database.
 You will be able to provide a long url to shorten.
 You can use a custom alias as well.
 You can delete your requests.